GrimStride/UCH-Notepad/README.md

 # UCH Notepad

 A simple Ultimate Chicken Horse ruleset and custom level file editor written in Python.
+(Windows 64bit only at the moment)

+**Important**: the program will not read uncompressed levels with the `.snapshot` extension.
+Change the extension to `.v` or `.c`

 ## TO-DO list